daattali/colourpicker/README.md

 ### Plot Colour Helper tries to guess how many colours are needed

-If you don't provide the `colours` parameter, or if you invoke the tool as an addin, it will attempt to guess how many colours are needed.
+If you don’t provide the `colours` parameter, or if you invoke the tool as an addin, it will attempt to guess how many colours are needed.
 For example, using the following plot code